greg-hutchinson/agile/retrospective/PITCHME.md

 ---
 ## Allocate Time for Continuous Improvement
 - Review any experiments from last sprint
-- Occurs after the Sprint Review and prior to the next Sprint Planning.
-- Scrum master facilitates
 - The goal is to identify one improvement in the team’s process that they can try.

----
-## Relect on the Past Sprint
-- What went well
-- What did not
-- What can we do to improve

 ---
 ## Collect Data